-You may work off-campus, starting the first day of the semester, if you meet the work off-campus eligibility requirements.
-You must have a valid study permit that indicates you are allowed to work off campus, and you are studying as a full-time international student in a degree, diploma, post-degree diploma, or certificate program at Langara that is at least 6 months long.
-Visit the Immigration, Refugees and Citizenship Canada (IRCC) website, canada.ca/en/ immigration-refugees-citizenship to learn more.
+You may be eligible to work off-campus, starting the first day of the semester, if you have a valid study permit that indicates you are allowed to work off campus and you are a full-time international student in a degree, diploma, or certificate program at Langara.
+Full-time studies for students in Regular Studies at Langara is 9 or more credits per semester.
+ESL (i.e. LEAP) students are not eligible to work off-campus.